 This requires optimizing the crawler-accessible content to clearly state the premise, the players, and the stakes of the exclusive.
 The final reveal or strategic conclusion is intentionally omitted.

 If a tech publication investigates a major hardware supply chain flaw, the LLM learns that millions of devices are at risk.
 It does not get the name of the specific vendor at fault.
-The AI is mathematically forced to cite the publication and link to the paywall so the user can discover the vendor name.
+This increases the likelihood that the AI answer cites the original publication and sends high-intent users back to the paywall to discover the vendor name.

 Strategically optimizing crawler snippets to establish the premise while withholding the final reveal compels AI engines to refer high-intent users back to the subscription paywall for the full analytical conclusion.